CEPHASOMONDI/Cephas-Profile/README.md

 <div class="container">
     <section>
         <h2>About Me</h2>
-        <p>A flexible and dynamic Health Records and Information Officer (HMIS) professional with over 2 years of experience,
+        <p>A flexible and dynamic Health Records and Information Manager (HRIM) professional with over 2 years of experience,
 	 eager to contribute my expertise to the role of Health Management Information Systems Officer (HMIS) to promote patients’ satisfaction while maximizing profitability.
 	 Proficient in gathering and analyzing health data, excel at serving as a central point for health program information.
 	 Adept at active participation in HMIS cluster coordination meetings and technical working groups, ensuring accurate and timely monthly report submissions.